davegallant/rfd-notify/README.md

 This tool looks for regular expressions from [RedFlagDeals.com forums](https://forums.redflagdeals.com/hot-deals-f9/) and will send emails based on matches.

 This was written before [alerts](https://www.redflagdeals.com/alerts/) existed.
-However, these alerts never expire and support regular expressions.
+However with rfd-notify, alerts never expire and support regular expressions.

 ## Prerequisites